travis-ci/docs-travis-ci-com/user/reference/trusty.md

 ```
 {: data-file=".travis.yml"}

+> Trusty is EOL by Canonical, try update to a newer image and see our [Trusty to Xenial Migration Guide](/trusty-to-xenial-migration-guide).

 If you'd like to know more about the pros, cons, and current state of using
 Trusty, read on.